5 tips for working in sustainability and CSR

 5- Intrapreneurship

-If the position you currently hold suits you, but you want to work in sustainable development, you can use intrapreneurship.
+If your current position is right for you, but you want to work in sustainable development, you can use intrapreneurship.

 Intrapreneurship is defined as an entrepreneurial approach within an existing company.
-If you have activities or projects related to sustainable development, don't hesitate to propose them to your management.
-It is very likely that it will be in favour of it.
+If you have activities or projects related to sustainable development, do not hesitate to propose them to your management.
+It is very likely that she will be in favor of it.
 For example, you can set up an internal innovation structure for sustainable development in the company.

 Meet My Job is the 1st Belgian recruitment platform dedicated to sustainable development.
 So, what are you waiting for?
 Find your dream job/internship in sustainability here !